steinbergmedia/halion-script-api/src/HALion-Tutorials-Guidelines/pages/Animating-SVGs.md

 |:-|:-|:-|
 |LineMain|``transform``|``rotate(180,32,32)``|

-The object is rotated by a fixed amount of 180 degrees around the center at x,y = 32,32 pixels.
+**Description:** The object is rotated by a fixed amount of 180 degrees around the center at x,y = 32,32 pixels.

 #### Knob Black, Knob Red to Black, Knob Black to White, Knob Opacity